malakklabib/nlp-project/README.md

 - Reasoning: Identifies most common words in the corpus.
 Helps determine if stopwords were effectively removed.

 ![Word Cloud](./images/cloud.png)

+From this word cloud we gain insights on which words we can remove as stopwords and so on.

 ### TF-IDF Analysis